Taking timing to the Edge with PTP – Part 2

 - sudo pmc -u -b 0 'GET PORTDATASET'

 PTP is becoming a key functionality for critical infrastructure on the edge as digital transformation is impacting more and more industries.
-Stay tuned for the last part of the series to learn how applications running on top of StarlingX can utilize this feature.
+The last part of the series to learn how applications running on top of StarlingX can utilize this feature.